 Tip #3: Find a Loan Officer that has the Certified Reverse Mortgage Professional designation.

 Not only should you find a company that is a NRMLA member, but better yet is to work with a CRMP.
-The CRMP designation assures you that the person helping you has a proven history and has taken additional steps is viewed as a leader in the industry.
+The CRMP designation assures you that the person helping has a proven history and has taken additional steps to be viewed as a leader in the industry.

 To learn more and find a New Mexico CRMP, click here.